 A paramedic is a person who provides advanced life support to persons at the site of an illness or injury or en route to a hospital facility.
-While most are employed by Fire/EMS agencies, some paramedics are employed by health care facilities.
+While most are employed by Fire/EMS agencies, some paramedics are employed by health care facilities and police departments.
 They function under the direct supervision of an Emergency Department Physician or Registered Nurse and are certified by the state as an EMS provider.

 What is the difference between an EMT and a Paramedic?

 EMT's receive approximately 150 hours of education.
 Although they can use automatic external defibrillators, they do not have any advanced pharmacological training.
 Most treatment is protocol based.

 Paramedics receive more than 1500 hours of education and are expected to utilize concepts of anatomy and physiology, pathophysiology and patient assessment to develop a field impression and create a treatment plan.
 Professional behavior (affective domain) and problem solving/critical thinking skills are demanded.

 Is there an age requirement for EMT or Paramedic?